kareemabulez/Author-Identification/README.md

 hashTable[0].getList(); //gives access to the underlying arraylist in hash table buckey 0
 ```

+This a valid solution that allows you to take advantage of java's arraylist to help with your separate chaining.
+You may also create an array of Node's (where Node implements your own linked list).
+Which ever solution you like for separate chaining is accepatable.

 ## Process
 - Create 3 FrequencyHashTables, one for each author
 - Scan all the lines of `train.csv` and create a Record for each line.